panda3d/panda3d-docs/programming/texturing/automatic-texture-coordinates.rst

 Note that you only want to call :meth:`.NodePath.set_tex_projector()` when you are using mode ``MWorldPosition``.
-The other modes are generally computed from vectors (for instance, normals), not positions, and it usually doesn't makes sense to apply a relative transform to a vector.
+The other modes are generally computed from vectors (for instance, normals), not positions, and it usually doesn't make sense to apply a relative transform to a vector.

 .. |Teapot with a grid applied| image:: tex-gen-teapot-xy.png